 - Consider minimalist shoes or barefoot running.
 This will help make sure you’re not forced into bad mechanics via modern footwear.

 - Consider getting your diet and lifestyle on point.
-Enroll in a program like Total Body Reboot so you can learn to nourish your body with food, movement, sleep, and other self-care habits in an authentic, practical, and sustainable way.
+Enroll in a program like Total Body Reboot so you can learn to nourish your body with food, movement, sleep, and other self-care habits.

 - Consider limiting running to days where you get 7+ hours of sleep.
 Match your activity to your sleep patterns.
 Earn your activity by prioritizing sleep.
 If you run on poor sleep, you’re stacking major stressors on top of each other.
 That accelerates the damage.

-Seriously, though, let me repeat this: If you don’t truly enjoy running, stop doing it.
-There’s too much downside to just be doing it for weight loss.
+Seriously, though, let me repeat this: If you don’t enjoy running, stop doing it.
+Running for weight loss comes with too much downside.
 You can lose all the body fat you need to lose without running.